CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/WorkInProgress/ConvertingDnDContent.md

 Remember to remove DnD Dexterity modifier from AC be for converting.

-You may also slightly reduce the defense level and give better acrobatics if the creature is harder to hit because it is quick, agile, or small.
+You may also slightly reduce the defense level and give better dexterity if the creature is harder to hit because it is quick, agile, or small.

 - 10 AC -> 0 Defense Level
 - 11 AC -> 1 Defense Level